savaslabs/savaslabs.github.io/README.md

 and `featured_image_alt` keys.
 This will work for our site and for Drupal Planet.
 Please try to do this for every post!

-[UPDATE THIS] Your image should be 1474px wide.
-Blog images should be placed in `_/assets/img/blog`, but you should only include `/blog/[filename].jpg` in the front matter of your post.
+Blog images should be placed in
+`_/assets/img/blog`, but you should only include `/blog/[filename].jpg` in the front matter of your post.